 Powdery mildew on buds after harvest is a serious concern for cannabis growers, and for good reason.
-This severe blight is one of the top causes of marijuana plant destruction.
+This severe blight is one of the top causes of cannabis plant destruction.
 The key to beating this threat is to keep it from getting anywhere near your plants in the first place.
 Of course, you say, but how?
 By eradicating it from your grow areas before it can trash your crops.
 Keep reading to learn how to handle powdery mildew on buds after harvest.

 What is Powdery Mildew?

 Powdery mildew is a fungal disease that presents as a gray or white powder generated by the fungi spores.
 It usually first appears on the cannabis leaves and quickly migrates to the marijuana buds.
 Just before the powder shows up, it can produce small blisters on the tops of leaves.
 Most often, the powdery mildew spores are spread through the air of the growing areas.
-Occasionally, they can be spread by humans, tools or animals brushing against the plants.
+Occasionally, they can be spread by humans, tools, or animals brushing against the plants.
 This airborne pathogen does well in areas of high humidity and cool to moderate temperatures.
 It also likes crowded growing conditions.
 Usually, the spores kick off by going after young leaves on mature plants or just younger plants.
 It will very quickly spread to the entire plant.
 Besides attacking the leaves, it will also attack the buds.
 When the affected plants begin to smell like rotten vegetation, they have reached the terminal stage of the infestation.
-Unfortunately, once powdery mildew is in your plants, it is nearly impossible to remove.
+Unfortunately, once powdery mildew is on your plants, it is nearly impossible to remove.
 Your only chance of saving the crop is by very carefully bagging and removing all infected plants from your grow areas.

 Why Powdery Mildew is a Disaster on Buds During and After Harvest